kalingaswain94/Object-Detection/README.md

 # Object-Detection
 Dtect object through RNN

-Detect Objects and enables prediction to be how appropriate it is.
+Detect Objects and tells how appropriate is your prediction via percentage.